bebatut/training-material/topics/microbiome/tutorials/metagenomics-binning/concoct_version.md

 {: .hands_on}

 While **CONCOCT** generates a table mapping contigs to their respective bins, it does not automatically produce **FASTA files** for each bin.
 To obtain these sequences for further analysis, users must employ the **`CONCOCT: Extract a FASTA file`** utility.
-This tool combines the original contig FASTA file with CONCOCT’s clustering results, extracts contigs assigned to a specific bin, and outputs a **FASTA file representing a single metagenome-assembled genome (MAG)**.
+This tool combines the original contig FASTA file with CONCOCT's clustering results, extracts contigs assigned to a specific bin, and outputs a **FASTA file representing a single metagenome-assembled genome (MAG)**.
 This step is crucial for enabling downstream genomic analyses.

 > <hands-on-title> Extract MAG FASTA files </hands-on-title>
 >